About Therapy & Lindsay

 Would therapy even work if that were the case with therapists?
 CERTAINLY not.

 Growing up I took to heart so many messages that told me other people were better than me.
 That for people to stay by my side and love me I had to accommodate them and be perfect.
 That my natural way of being was shameful.
+That being a girl meant I was supposed to be quiet, small in every way, flawless.
 I’d learned that who I was wasn’t good enough, and that I should be ashamed of my imperfection and the things that made me ME, or I would be alone, I wouldn’t succeed, and even my family wouldn’t want me.

 When I was 18 years old and left for college, the emptiness I felt consumed me so completely that I couldn’t get out of bed.
 All I could say to explain the heavy, endless dark hole I felt inside was “I just have nothing to offer.”

 So I spent my 20s finding out how to fill that void.
 How to look at my shame, and SHARE it with others, and find SAFE people who love me for all of me, and who don’t expect me to be someone I am not.
-How to TAKE CARE of myself in a deeply spiritual way that makes me feel my connection to the universe.
+How to TAKE CARE of myself in a profound way that makes me feel my connection to people and the world.
 How to see that my spirit and my natural way of being are BEAUTIFUL, LOVABLE, and desired by those who love me.

 Then I Became A Therapist, So You Can Feel All These Things Too.